 As many may not know we have moved away from Carbonite for our choice of online backup software.
 The reason for this is simply so that we can keep the cost to our clients as low as possible.
-Over the past year we’ve began noticing a trend with Carbonite that has increased the Administrative Overhead cost past the point of affordable.
+Over the past year we have began noticing a trend with Carbonite that has increased the Administrative Overhead cost past the point of affordable.
 Because of this increase in overhead we have moved to new online backup software called Crashplan.

-Because of this we have begun offering Crashplan backup software at a monthly cost of $10/month per system.
+Because of this we have begun offering Crashplan backup software at a monthly cost of just $10 a month per system.
 (1 = $10, 2 = $20, and so on) Now a bit of math will tell you that the cost of Crashplan initially appears to be more than Carbonite.
 This is true but remember earlier when I mentioned “Administrative Overhead”?
 This means that there is work that may need to be performed after the initial setup to keep the software working properly.
 This can add up very quickly and cause the overall cost of Carbonite to sky rocket.

 Listed below is also a quick look comparison of the features offered by both backup solutions.